Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 Who it affects: Homeowners, developers, municipalities

-Purpose: Reduce casualties and infrastructure damage
+Purpose: Reduce casualties and property damage

 10. Tourism Conduct and Wildlife Protection Rules